Which idioms are most common in general English?

 – Understand the general, spoken context in which idioms are most commonly used in English

 – Study example general-English idioms, including example sentences and idiom meanings

-Having discussed what idioms are in Lesson 1 and how they compare with other forms of figurative speech such as metaphors and similes, this second lesson on the topic next focuses on their use in general contexts.
+Having discussed what idioms are in Chapter 1 and how they compare with other forms of figurative speech such as metaphors and similes, this second chapter on the topic next focuses on their use in general contexts.
 If you’re studying English at an advanced level and wish to sound more like a native speaker, then learning a handful of high-frequency idiomatic phrases such as ‘raining cats and dogs’ or ‘hit the spot’ is a good step in the right direction.
 We provide just under a hundred of the most common idioms below with examples and definitions to help inform their use.

 What are the key points about idioms?

 As a quick review of Chapter 1, remember that idioms are:

 - common in English, with other 25,000 possibilities

 - phrases of two or more words which when combined create new meanings

 - figurative expressions which attach a non-literal meaning to an otherwise literal phrase